realA10001986/Time-Circuits-Display/README.md

 ## Additional Custom Sounds

+The software supports some user-provided sounds, which must reside on the SD card.
+If the respective file is present, it will be used.
+If that file is absent, no sound will be played.

-If the SD card holds a file named "hour.mp3", this file will be played every hour, on the hour.
+- "hour.mp3": Will be played every hour, on the hour.
 This feature is disabled in night mode.

-If the SD card holds files named "key3.mp3" and/or "key6.mp3", these files will be played if you hold the "3"/"6" key for 2 seconds.
+- "key3.mp3" and/or "key6.mp3": Will be played if you hold the "3"/"6" key for 2 seconds.

 "hour.mp3", "key3.mp3" and "key6.mp3" are not provided here.
 You can use any mp3, with 128kpbs or less.